-Observations: The number of vacant units within the town centre is low with a 5.2% vacancy rate which is significantly lower than the Scottish average at the time of the survey, Q3 2021, which is 15% (Scottish Retail Consortium and Local Data Company).
+Observations: The number of vacant units within the town centre is low with a 5.5% vacancy rate which is significantly lower than the Scottish average at the time of the survey, Q3 2022, which is 15.7% (Local Data Company).
 The vacant units are mostly in good condition and do not adversely impact on the overall appearance of the town centre.
-The level of vacancy was a comment that was noted strongly through the visitor survey with a mix of views.
+The level of vacancy was a comment that was noted strongly through the 2021 community survey with a mix of views.
 However, most noted that there was a low level of vacancy.
-It is understood that half of the units have got interest in them with them either being under offer or planning applications submitted.
+It is understood that half of the units have got interest with them either being under offer or planning applications submitted.

-"Unlike many towns there are few empty shops which give it a vibrant, welcoming feel."
+"Unlike many towns there are few empty shops which give it a vibrant,

-"There are so many shops closed."
+"There are so many shops closed.